wilsonmar/wilsonmar.github.io/_posts/2017-11-03-hashicorp-vault.md

 Vault's secret handling features are provided by several Hashicorp offerings:

-   * A client app on your laptop, which can also provide dev-mode Vault services.
+   * A local client app/exe on your laptop, which can also provide dev-mode Vault services.
-   * A Vault server running installed in a cloud environment
+   * A "self-managed" OSS Vault server you install in your cloud environment (AWS, Azure, GCP, etc.)
+   * Paid <a href="#VaultSaaS">Vault SaaS services<a> provided by HCP (Hashicorp's Cloud Platform)
    <br /><br />

+https://cloud.hashicorp.com/docs/vault summarizes the differences between "Self-managed" and HCP Vault cluster.

+As with other SaaS products, one can interact with Vault using its GUI, CLI, or API.

 <a target="_blank" href="https://www.hashicorp.com/products/vault/pricing/">Pricing</a>:
 Hashicorp provides Vault free under open-source licensing.
 Pay for an Enterprise license for Replication, Diaster Recovery, Namespaces, Monitoring, and support.
 Hashicorp can provide a list of services partners.